centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 #### Bug fixes

 - [API] Fixed an issue on downtimes for services linked to service group via service template.
-- [Configuration] Fixed an issue in Service Categories configuration page (blank page in some cases).
+- [Configuration] Fixed an issue where the Service Categories configuration page could appear blank.

 #### Security fixes